Online Course: Ministerial Entrepreneurship

-The course cost is $300.
-This includes processing fees and also includes 50% off a one-year subscription to the Center for Pastoral Leadership’s video library.
-This subscription includes a one-year subscription to Microsoft Office 365 and a discount to Center for Pastoral Leadership events.
+Includes an offer of 50% off a one-year subscription to the Center for Pastoral Leadership’s video library.
+This subscription includes a one-year subscription to Microsoft Office 365, access to CPL video resources, and a discount to Center for Pastoral Leadership events.

 How long is the course?

 It is a 11 Week Online Course with weekly activities that include both private documentation and general group conversation in an online forum.

 The course is built so that other participants can encourage you and share ideas.
 The course will take approximately 2-5 hours a week, depending on prior familiarity with content and the focus of your personal project.
 Some required online interaction with other students during the week at a time of your choosing between Wednesday and Friday.
 The supplemental resources can extend your time online, but only where they interest you.